aws/eks-distro/docs/contents/users/install/kubeinit.md

 Libvirt deployments are based in multiple guests VMs deployed on a common hypervisor host.
-There are multiple use cases that can fit this scenario for instance continuous integration deployments or development environments.
+There are multiple use cases that can fit this scenario, such as continuous integration deployments or development environments.

 ### Components